Curious-Chronicles/garden/01-Scholar's Scribbles/SS1-Entrance Examination/SS12-IT fundamentals.md

 ## 2. Basic computer organization and architecture

+**Computer Architecture**

+**Computer Organization**
+The way hardware components are arranged and interconnected.
+It focuses on the internal structure and design of a computer.

+1. **Central Processing Unit (CPU):** The CPU is the main component of a computer that performs most of the processing.
+It executes instructions, performs calculations, and manages data.
+2. **Memory Hierarchy**: The memory hierarchy consists of different levels of memory, including registers, cache, main memory (RAM), and secondary storage (hard drives or solid-state drives).
+These levels vary in terms of capacity, speed, and cost, with registers being the fastest but smallest, and secondary storage being slower but offering more storage capacity.
+3. **Instruction Set Architecture (ISA**): The ISA defines the set of instructions that a CPU can execute.
+It includes the instructions, data types, addressing modes, and registers available to programmers.
+4. **Bus System**: Buses are the communication channels through which data and control signals travel between different components of a computer system.
+They include the address bus, data bus, and control bus.

+**Computer Architecture**:
+Computer architecture refers to the design and organization of a computer system, encompassing both hardware and software aspects.
+It involves how the hardware components work together to execute instructions and process data.
+Here are a couple of key terms related to computer architecture:
+1. **Von Neumann Architecture**: The Von Neumann architecture is a fundamental computer architecture design that separates memory and processing.
+It includes a CPU, memory, input/output devices, and a bus system.
+Instructions and data are stored in the same memory, and the CPU fetches and executes instructions sequentially.
+2. **Pipelining**: Pipelining is a technique used in CPUs to improve instruction execution efficiency.
+It divides the instruction execution process into stages, allowing multiple instructions to be processed simultaneously at different stages of the pipeline.
+3. **Caches**: Caches are small, fast memory units located closer to the CPU.
+They store frequently accessed data and instructions, reducing the time needed to access them from slower main memory.

+**Additional Sub-Topics:**

+**Parallel Processing:**
+Parallel processing involves using multiple processors or cores to perform computations simultaneously, thereby increasing overall processing speed and efficiency.

+**Instruction Level Parallelism (ILP):**
+ILP refers to techniques and technologies that allow instructions within a program to be executed in parallel, exploiting dependencies and overlapping execution to improve performance.

+**Memory Management:**
+Memory management involves allocating and managing memory resources in a computer system.
+It includes techniques such as virtual memory, which allows programs to use more memory than is physically available.

+**Input/Output Systems**:
+Input/output systems deal with how computers interact with peripheral devices, such as keyboards, mice, displays, and storage devices.
+It includes protocols, interfaces, and techniques for efficient data transfer between the computer and external devices.

 ## 3. Computer networks and communication technologies
 ## 4. Operating systems and their functionalities